Call-for-Code/Solution-Starter-Kit-Hunger-2021/README.md

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![Slack](https://img.shields.io/badge/Join-Slack-blue)](https://callforcode.org/slack)

-According to the [UN Hunger Report](http://www.fao.org/publications/sofi/en/), hunger is when people are experiencing severe food insecurity — meaning that they go for entire days without eating due to lack of money, lack of access to food, or other resources, and that the number of people affected by hunger globally has been slowly rising since 2014.
-Use this starter kit to build applications to address the real-world challenge of global hunger.
+Hunger is a global issue, where millions of people around the world have insufficient acces to adequate food.
+According to the [UN Hunger Report](http://www.fao.org/publications/sofi/en/), the number of people globall who are are experiencing severe food insecurity — meaning that they go for entire days without eating due to lack of money, lack of access to food, or other resources, has been slowly rising since 2014.
+Use this starter kit to build applications to address the real-world challenge of global hunger by enabling independant farmers.
 The starter kit provides tools and resources from our experts to help you jump-start your own solution.

 ## Contents